I am so happy to tell you that I've FINALLY came up with the perfect dishwashing detergent without using Borax but with a secret ingredient.

 Homemade Borax Free Dishwasher Detergent Recipe

-- 1 Tbsp of Washing Soda – a.k.a.
+- 1 tablespoon of Washing Soda - a.k.a.
 Sodium Carbonate.
 It acts as a de-greaser and disinfectant.

-- 1 Tbsp Kosher Salt (or Sea Salt) – softens hard water.
+- 1 tablespoon Kosher Salt (or Sea Salt) - softens hard water.
 This amount can be adjusted, according to how hard or soft your water is.

 - Full strength white vinegar in the closed second detergent compartment + in the rinse aid well - The idea is to have the vinegar rinse the dishes after the powder washes the dishes.
 NOTE: you do NOT want to put vinegar and the soap in the dishwasher at the same time as vinegar is acid and soap or detergent is basic so they will neutralize each other, making the whole thing useless.

-- 1 Tbsp Undiluted Citrus Enzyme (Optional) See the recipe here but you can omit it and you’ll still be fine.
-There are other detergent recipes that require citric acid (see below for links) but I didn’t want to buy another thing.
+- 1 tablespoon Undiluted Citrus Enzyme (Optional) Follow my recipe to make some but you can omit it and you'll still be fine.
+There are other detergent recipes that require citric acid (see below for links) but I didn't want to buy another thing.
 So since I was going to use this for cleaning anyway, I decided to add it to my wash.
 If you can make this enzyme, you should.
 It really makes the dishes and glass squeaky clean!
 And you can use it in so many other places, including washing fruits and vegetables.

 Dishwasher loading tip to maximize the machine: Make sure you load the dishes well so that water can reach inside the bowls, dishes, utensils, and glasses.
 In trying to be 'green', I used to really jam pack the machine and sometimes food residue didn't come off because water flow was blocked.
 Make sure utensils are loosely placed and not too compacted.
 This is especially true if you are not running your dishwasher right away.
 Obviously, dried up food scraps won't come off as easily.
 Also, open the dishwasher door when the wash is done and let air dry.
 It uses less energy if you let it air dry than use the heat.